codetist/sequeltools/README.md

 ## Requirements

 ### JRE/JDK
-* sequelTools is built on JDK8, so this is the minimum required JVM version.
+* sequelTools Sessionbrowser is built on JDK8, so this is the minimum required JVM version.

 ### Oracle Database
 * Oracle database version 11 and higher.
 * Database user that is allowed to access data dictionary and Oracle dynamic performance (v$) views.
-* some features like session history require separately licensed Oracle Options or Management Packs.
+* Some features like session history require separately licensed Oracle Options or Management Packs.

 ### Oracle JDBC driver